Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Verifying contract satisfaction

 \subsection{Decoupling contract satisfaction from ISA}

 Since a leakage contract $ \compose{\contract}{\arch}$ is defined on top of $\arch$, proving contract satisfaction according to \Cref{def:contract-satisfaction} requires reasoning about security \emph{and} functional compliance with respect to $\arch$ (since one needs to map contract traces from $ \compose{\contract}{\arch}$ to implementation traces).
-We address this limitation by decoupling reasoning about security and about $\arch$ compliance.
-For this, we start by introducing a leakage ordering between monitors for a circuit, which captures the ``relative information'' disclosed by a monitor relative to another.
+We address this challenge by decoupling reasoning about security and about $\arch$ compliance.

-\mypara{Leakage ordering} We now define a leakage ordering between combinatorial monitoring circuits for an underlying circuit $C$.
-Intuitively, a monitor $M$ for $C$ ``leaks less'' (i.e., exposes less information) than another monitor $M'$ for $C$ if whenever $\compose{M'}{C}$ produces equivalent traces on two initial states, then $\compose{M}{C}$ also produces equivalent traces. \Cref{def:leakage-ordering} formalizes this concept and extends it to support the filtered semantics.
+\mypara{Leakage ordering} For this, we start by introducing a leakage ordering between combinatorial monitoring circuits for an underlying circuit $C$.
+Intuitively, a monitor $M$ for $C$ ``leaks less'' (\ie{} exposes less information) than another monitor $M'$ for $C$ if whenever $\compose{M'}{C}$ produces equivalent traces on two initial states, then $\compose{M}{C}$ also produces equivalent traces. \Cref{def:leakage-ordering} formalizes this concept and extends it to support the filtered semantics.